 Enriched Dough

 - Take the milk out of the fridge 30 minutes before you begin.
-Place the flour, tangzhong, cardamom, butter, sugar and salt in the bowl of a free standing mixer with the dough hook attached.
+Place the flour, tangzhong, yeast, cardamom, butter, sugar and salt in the bowl of a free standing mixer with the dough hook attached.
 Add the milk and 40g of the egg (save the rest for glazing) with the machine running.
 Mix until a dough forms on a slow speed.
 Once the dough has come together, increase the speed to medium/high and work the dough for another 10-12 minutes or until it looks shiny, feels smooth and elastic.
 Scoop it all up into a bowl with a dough scraper.

 Filling